 - To maintain the integrity of the citizenship process; and

-With respect to decisions affecting individual cases, citizenship judges are independent, quasi-judicial decision makers.
-They maintain an arms-length relationship both with the Government of Canada and CIC staff.
-Their decisions can be appealed to the Federal Court of Canada by a failed applicant or the Minister of Citizenship and Immigration.
+With respect to decisions affecting individual cases, citizenship judges are independent decision makers.
+Their decisions can be judicially reviewed by a failed applicant or the Minister of Citizenship and Immigration with leave of the Federal Court.

 Judges need to know: